 There are many effective stain removers you can purchase in-store.
 The good news is, many come in non-toxic formulas that are safe for pets and for your family and home.

 Before spraying the cleaner, dry up as much moisture as you can with a towel.
 Spray the cleaner—we recommend OxiClean, Resolve, or Spot Shot—then wipe the excess away with a towel.
 Rinse the area to remove any leftover residue, then towel dry and vacuum.

 Always remember to use a small amount of cleaner then repeat the process as needed.
 Over-saturating the area can deposit dirt-attracting residue to your carpet fibers.

 Let Professional Carpet Cleaners Do The Work For You

 Staying on top of pet stains is a hassle, and it requires a lot of work to be done right.
 There’s also a big problem with all of the remedies discussed above: spot treating only removes surface stains, not deep stains and odors.
 Thought it is important to take precaution and quickly treat the affected area, further assistance is often required.

 Pet urine soaks beneath the surface to the carpet backing, and sometimes even the carpet pad and hard flooring.
 As the moisture dries, super-concentrated odor crystals are left behind.
 These smelly crystals will continue releasing odor into your home unless cleaned by a professional.

-Do you want a cleaner, healthier home that’s free of bacteria and odors caused by pets?
+Do you want a cleaner, healthier home that’s free of dust and odors caused by pets?
 Elmer’s Chem-Dry can help!